-- (vii) to meet the cost of any one or more claims made under any such section 16 undertaking up to a limit of £25,000 per year or such lesser amount as may remain after the amount borne by us in the year (being our financial year) of any claim(s) in respect of loss of, or damage to, any objects loaned out by us has been deducted while recognising that the purpose of this minimum liability is to encourage appropriate and effective care, responsibility and stewardship for both loans out and loans in and to eliminate small claims on the Secretary of State; - (viii) to notify the Arts Council immediately in writing of the loss of, or damage to, any of the indemnified objects, and of any proposed variation in the arrangements for public access, the security or transport arrangements or environmental control provisions adopted in relation to the objects loaned; - (ix) to provide a condition report following any damage to any of the objects; - to take note of, and endeavour to comply with, any guidance issued by you to us in respect of borrowing by us of objects which are likely to be the subject of section 16 undertakings; - (xi) to take steps to confirm to the best of our knowledge that the owner(s) of the object(s) loaned has legal title to it and that such object(s) has(ve) not been wrongfully taken or illegally exported. - (i) to acknowledge the Government Indemnity Scheme by using the following wording in exhibition literature and in all credits: "This exhibition has been made possible as a result of the Government Indemnity Scheme.
-The [name of institution] would like to thank HM Government for providing Government Indemnity and the Department for Digital, Culture, Media and Sport and Arts Council England for arranging the indemnity."
+- (vi) to provide or procure the best possible evidence in the circumstances of the condition of the object(s) as received into our care and control, bearing in mind such factors as the value of the object(s) and its susceptibility to damage, the distance between our geographical situation and the object's current location and the resources required to make a formal condition report and to make a record of the condition of the object(s) as received back out of our care and control and to forward such records (including any interim records) to you in the event of any claim; - (vii) to meet the cost of any one or more claims made under any such section 16 undertaking up to a limit of £25,000 per year or such lesser amount as may remain after the amount borne by us in the year (being our financial year) of any claim(s) in respect of loss of, or damage to, any objects loaned out by us has been deducted, while recognising that the purpose of this minimum liability is to encourage appropriate and effective care, responsibility and stewardship for both loans out and loans in and to eliminate small claims on the Secretary of State; - (viii) to notify the Arts Council immediately in writing of the loss of, or damage to, any of the object(s) and of any proposed variation in the arrangements for public access, the security or transport arrangements or environmental control provisions adopted in relation to the objects loaned; - (ix) to provide a condition report following any damage to any of the object(s); - (x) to take note of, and endeavour to comply with, any guidance issued by you to us in respect of borrowing by us of object(s) which are or are likely to be the subject of section 16 undertakings; - (xi) to take steps to confirm to the best of our knowledge that the owner(s) of the object(s) loaned has legal title to it and that such object(s) have not been wrongfully taken of illegally exported; and - a. to acknowledge the Government Indemnity Scheme by using the following wording in exhibition literature and in all credits: "This exhibition has been made possible as a result of the Government Indemnity Scheme.
+The [name of institution] would like to thank HM

+Government for providing Government Indemnity and the Department for Digital, Culture, Media and Sport and Arts Council England for arranging the indemnity."

 For and on behalf of

+(being a person authorised to sign on that behalf)

 Signature:

 Name:

 Position held in institution:

 Date: